Lively-class frigate

-The Lively class were a successful class of sixteen British Royal Navy 38-gun sailing frigates.
+The Lively class were a class of sixteen 38-gun fifth-rate frigates of the Royal Navy.

 Origins

 The Lively class were a series of sixteen ships built to a 1799 design by Sir William Rule, which served in the Royal Navy during the Napoleonic Wars.
 The prototype and name ship of the class was HMS Lively of 1804.
 In contemporary usage the class was referred to as the 'Repeat Lively class'.
 As such the prototype ship was not considered to be part of the class at the time.

 They were considered the most successful British frigate design of the period, much prized by the Navy Board; after the prototype was launched in 1804 (by which time four more frigates had already been ordered to the same design), a further eleven sister-ships were ordered to her design, although this was slightly modified (in 1805) to have the gangways between forecastle and quarterdeck more integrated into the upperworks, a step towards the final enclosure of the waist.
 This was reinforced in 1809 by the abandonment of breastworks at the break of the quarterdeck and forecastle and in 1810 by the narrowing of the waist by the addition of gratings inboard of the gangways.
 At the same date, 'top riders', angled reinforcing timbers for the upperworks, were discontinued.